totemorg/randpr/README.md

 RANDPR can be customized with onStep(), onBatch(), onEnd(), and filter() methods to sample metrics in both forward and reverse modes.
 Both modes can make use of piped streams to minimize memory usage.

+RANDPR also supports ornstein, bayes, gillespie, and weiner processes.

 ## Installation